One issues you hit as you tackle complex projects in your electronics hobby is the need to run things at different speeds.

 - 74F14N Schmitt Trigger Inverters (Ditto)

-Also note that we don’t particularly care if the clock starts low or high when we power on – we invert the output, which will be a ‘?’ at startup.
-If you use this concept in a hardware design language, initialize it to something.
+Also note we don't particularly care if the clock starts low or high when we power on.
+We invert the output, which will be a '?' at startup.
+If you use this concept in a hardware design language, initialize it to either high or low.

 Digital Clock Division Bonus!
 Divide Frequencies in Hardware Design Languages

-Here’s an example of dividing a 25.0568 MHz clock by 7 (merely take ‘nots’ of each output for 7 more phases!).
+Here's an example of dividing a 25.0568 MHz clock by 7 in VHDL (merely take 'nots' of each output for 7 more phases!).

 signal PHASE_SHIFTER : unsigned(6 downto 0) := "1111111";

 ... -- Skip a few lines

 PHASE_SHIFTER <= unsigned(PHASE_SHIFTER (5 downto 0)) & not PHASE_SHIFTER(6);